 Purposeful leadership reflects something more aspirational than an economic exchange.
 It aims to bring people in an organisation together around making a difference; it gives them a sense of meaning, and it draws their support.
-People are happier & more productive when their leaders show strong morals, a clear vision and commitment to stakeholders.
+People are happier and more productive when their leaders show strong morals, a clear vision and commitment to stakeholders.
 As consumers, employees and key stakeholders, we increasingly expect an organisational purpose that goes beyond a mere focus on the bottom line.

-The importance of purposeful leadership is growing during these times of unprecedented & accelerated change.
+The importance of purposeful leadership is growing during these times of unprecedented and accelerated change.
 The increasingly complex and demanding environment we currently live in is placing organisational leadership in the spotlight… just look at the 2017-18 Royal Commission into Misconduct in the Banking and Services Industry in Australia; or the growing focus of millennials towards purposeful business.
 These pressures are forcing senior leadership to consider the impact their decisions are having beyond profit, to include both people and planet.